Partial federal government shutdown

 See medical premiums for employees of state agencies and higher-education institutions on the Public employees website.
 Employer groups determine the employee premium.

-PEBB participating employer groups determine how much of the total premium eligible employees are required to pay for medical coverage (and dental coverage, if applicable) (section 5(c) of the Interlocal Agreement).
+PEBB participating employer groups determine how much of the total premium eligible employees are required to pay for medical coverage (and dental or vision coverage, if applicable) (section 5(c) of the Interlocal Agreement).

 The employer contribution and rates vary based on employer type: